 Commonly known as the 'queen of common sense', Maggie Dent has become one of Australia's favourite parenting authors and educators, with a particular interest in the early years, adolescence and resilience.
 She has written seven major books including the bestselling Mothering Our Boys and her 2020 release, From Boys to Men.
 Maggie is host of the ABC podcast, Parental As Anything.
+She is the mother of four sons and a very grateful grandmother.
 For further details visit maggiedent.com